 Middlebury College student, faculty, and staff access to computer workstations is given precedence over all other use, except for non-college patrons who want to access federal government information resources.
 Those using the labs should be prepared to present their College ID card, if asked.

 Researchers and members of the community may use library computer workstations for research needs and online information access.
-A special guest login may be required; check at the library information and branch library circulation desk to obtain login passwords.
+A special guest login may be required; check at the library circulation desk to obtain login passwords.
 Middlebury College student, faculty, and staff access to computer workstations is given precedence over all other use.
 Non-College community members may be asked at any time to relinquish the workstation to Middlebury College students, who are encouraged to approach any ITS staff member if they need access to a computer, or to raise concerns about the appropriateness of computer use.
 All use of these workstations by non-College community members are governed by the same policies that govern the College community.
 These policies can be found under Responsible Use of Computing and Network Services and Facilities.
 Those using the workstations should be prepared to present proper identification, if asked.
 Those who abuse this privilege or violate the College's Responsible Use Policy will be asked to leave, and will no longer be permitted to use College library and computing facilities.

 Students have printing quotas in computer labs and the libraries, as recommended by Community Council.
 Once the quota is exceeded, students may be charged for each page printed.
 Campus visitors will be charged or restricted in using public printers.

 For the safety and well-being of our students, all public computing labs are only accessible via Middlebury ID Access Card after normal business hours.

 Family members of faculty and staff are welcome to use the computing facilities, as outlined above.
 Parents should be present to supervise children and remind them that those around them may be studying or working on projects that require concentration.
 Unsupervised children creating exceptional disruption will be asked to leave.